Rassibassi/CampusNetDrop/README.md

 Compiled Windows and Mac OSX versions can be downloaded here:

-[Windows Version](http://moebergjones.de/cndrop/CampusNetDrop-Windows.zip "Windows Version")
+[Windows Version](http://moebergjones.de/cndrop/CampusNetDrop-Windows.zip "Windows Version") If you copy it into your C:\where\ever directory, you have to run it as admin.

 [Mac Version](http://moebergjones.de/cndrop/CampusNetDrop-Mac.zip "Mac Version")

-Unzip and copy into a folder and run the application - CampusNetDrop.exe for Windows, App for Max OSX.
+Unzip and copy into a folder and run the application - CampusNetDrop.exe for Windows, CampusNetDrop.app for Max OSX.

 To run it from the source of this repository:
 Download the source and run: